Saturday 23rd March - Wednesday 3rd April 2019

-This exhibition will showcase Victoria’s brand new tissue paper collage originals, limited and open edition prints along with her growing range of bespoke products inspired by and featuring, many of her tissue paper collage designs, these include coasters, placemats, fine china mugs, greeting cards, notebooks, sketchbooks and journals.
+This exhibition will enable people to have a first viewing of Victoria’s 2019 tissue paper collage collections.
+This includes original artworks, limited and open edition prints along with her growing range of bespoke products inspired by and featuring, many of her tissue paper collage designs, including coasters, placemats, fine china mugs, greeting cards, notebooks, sketchbooks and journals.

-“Lampworking is a technique that enables me to design and individually make beautiful glass beads with intricate detail, making each bead unique.
-Colour is what inspires my designs, from the brightest oranges to the coolest blues.
-The combinations evolve through experimentation inspired by nature, fabrics and fashion.”
+'Lampworking is a technique that enables me to design and individually make beautiful beads with intricate detail, making each bead unique.
+Colour is what motivates my designs, from the brightest oranges to the coolest blues.
+The combinations evolve through experimentation reflected in nature, fabrics and fashion.'

-Suzanne also runs lampworking workshops from her studio in Barnard Castle.
+With 15 years of bead making experience Suzanne also offers tuition in lampworking at her studio in Barnard Castle.